 Being personable will be your biggest advantage with a recruiter and if they had to choose one trait that makes you most memorable, it would be how well you interact with others.
 Recruiters consider every communication with you, from phone calls to interviews to networking events, and use that experience to conclude if you’ll work well on a client’s team.
 When a recruiter has a great conversation with you, learns a lot, and feels comfortable around you, they’re more likely to remember you when a suitable role presents itself.
 Vice-versa, when you come off as rude, stand-offish, or unwilling to open up about your experience, they’ll remember that too!

-The second most memorable trait for Eagle’s recruiters is how well you have worked with them on past contracts.
+The second most memorable trait for recruiters is how well you have worked with them on past contracts.
 This is obviously more of a long-term element considering you first need to win and complete a contract, but it’s a crucial point nonetheless.
 When a recruiter enjoys working with you and a client raves about your fantastic work, you pretty much guarantee yourself a spot as a top-of-mind candidate.
 It can even be argued that being personable, the most memorable trait, goes hand-in-hand and is a pre-requisite to earning positive feedback about your work.

-The final conclusion we drew about how to become top-of-mind is that LinkedIn cannot be just an option anymore.
+The final conclusion the survey found about how to become top-of-mind is that LinkedIn cannot be just an option anymore.
 Not only did 80% of recruiters say that having a LinkedIn profile increases your chances of becoming top-of-mind, but almost ¾ of them say that most or all of their top-of-mind candidates are active on LinkedIn.
 That means that if you want to be competitive, you should create your profile and be an active member of the community.
-In a Quick Poll of our readers from last November, we learned that almost all contractors have a professional picture and keep their profile up-to-date, but few take the time to share articles, participate in group discussion, or make recommendations.
+In a poll of IT contractors, we learned that almost all contractors have a professional picture and keep their profile up-to-date, but few take the time to share articles, participate in group discussion, or make recommendations.
 That presents some great opportunity for you to make yourself a more attractive option to recruiters!
-For some extra tips on improving your LinkedIn activity, have a look at any of these past posts.